The Strongest Man in the Bible: 7 Things To Learn From Him

 But when he grew up, what did Samson do?

-He fell in love with three Philistine women and married some of them (Judges 14-16).
+But when he grew up, Samson fell in love with three Philistine women and married some of them (Judges 14–16).
 He couldn’t resist the temptation.

 Also, as part of his Nazarite vow, Samson should never “approach a dead body” (Numbers 6:6, MEV).